-Driving abroad for the first time can be a daunting prospect.
+Driving abroad for the first time can be a daunting prospect, especially when it can be so different from driving in the UK.
 From driving on a different side of the road to being unfamiliar with the locals’ driving habits, it’s good to be prepared.
 With this in mind, we have put together the complete beginner’s guide to driving abroad.
 The guide includes tips and advice, such as arranging insurance and what travel documents to bring, helping to make the experience both enjoyable and safe.

 First things first, you will want to make sure that you are covered while out on the roads.
 When driving in a new country, it will help to have complete peace of mind should an accident occur, or you need assistance on the road.
 If you have some temp insurance for your car that covers your travels abroad, you can relax and enjoy the experience of exploring the destination in question.
 For further insight, take a look at our guide to temporary car insurance for driving in Europe.

 Jules from the travel advice and inspiration blog Part-Time Passport says that driving is her favourite way to explore any new country (check out some of her adventures here).
 She spoke to us about the importance of insurance: “Getting the right car insurance and breakdown cover is vital, whether you’re taking your own car or hiring one abroad.
 Don’t just look for the cheapest deal; make sure you’re covered for all scenarios, including theft, collisions and injury.
 Having decent breakdown cover will give you peace of mind, in case things do go wrong and will ensure that a bit of car trouble doesn’t ruin your travel plans.”